Satrec Initiative: SpaceEye-X

 SpaceEye-X is a satellite bus, which was originally designed to carry very high resolution optical payload(<0.5 m resolution).
 SpaceEye-X provides the capability to accommodate various payloads, including SAR antennas.

 SpaceEye-1

 SpaceEye-1 is an improved model and advanced variant of the SI-300 satellite bus, which was the platforms of DubaiSat-2 and DEIMOS-2.
 Current model is optimized for Earth observation purposes (<1 m resolution).

 SpaceEye-W

 SpaceEye-W is a mini-satellite platform (100 kg class).
 This platform has a very flexible configuration; it can support assorted missions from technical demonstration and science missions to Earth observation missions and telecommunications.

 SpaceEye-T

 SpaceEye-T is a 700 kg class satellite platform that will form the basis for SI's own Earth observation satellite constellation.
 It will offer an optical payload with 30-cm resolution and 12 km swath width.
-As of March 2024, the first SpaceEye-T satellite is planned for launch in 2025.
+The satellite was launched on 15 March 2025 as part of the SpaceX Transporter-13 rideshare mission.